 Court feel will suffer since you sit pretty high off the ground but I’d rather take this than something with more court feel, yet not as protective from impact.
 Impact protection is king here – and the LeBron 16 delivers in that area, and then some.

 Lastly, the shoe is catered towards more explosive players who need more cushion than court feel.
-If you’re someone who’s low to the ground and you need all the quickness you can get, there are better options out there sure (like my #1 pick below).
+If you’re someone who’s low to the ground and you need all the quickness you can get, there are better options out there, such as these guard-orientated options.

-And here it is – the king of all.
 Let’s forget about the newer Dame 6 and focus on this beast.
-If you’re talking pure performance, pure durability, and all at a killer price – the Dame 5 simply can’t be beat in my opinion.
+If you’re talking pure performance, pure durability, and all at a killer price – the Dame 5 is simply the definition of a consumer-friendly product.
 We’re in 2020 and I rarely see a shoe better than the Dame 5, not just for outdoors.

 The upper.
 Mesh & synthetic nubuck.
 Pure durability, no gimmicks, no complaints.
 It feels great after you break them in, it plays great and it’s very tough.
 You simply can’t make nubuck unreliable and the mesh used here is pretty thin but made very well.